 This is really a learning opportunity for insurers to understand and plan for the next massive event that will impact the world.
 Many are calling for government partnerships to mitigate and help resolve issues like the ones we are seeing now.

-If you are involved in insurance litigation or a class proceeding resulting from the effects of COVID-19 on your business or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in insurance litigation or a class proceeding resulting from the effects of COVID-19 on your business or expect to be, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.